Flying Officer Gerald Hood (Navigator LM658)

 Bomb aimer – P/O Benjamin Ramsden of Bradford, Yorkshire.

-– Flt/Sgt John Downie of Kilmarnock, Ayrshire.
+Flight engineer– Flt/Sgt John Downie of Kilmarnock, Ayrshire.

-– Flt/Sgt Laurence Roy Watts of Fawler, Oxfordshire.
+Wireless operator– Flt/Sgt Laurence Roy Watts of Fawler, Oxfordshire.

-– Flt/Sgt Robert Stanley Williams of Queensferry, Flintshire.
+Mid upper gunner – Flt/Sgt Robert Stanley Williams of Queensferry, Flintshire.

-– P/O Bruce Arnold David (R.C.A.F). of Hamilton, Ontario, Canada.
+Rear gunner – P/O Bruce Arnold David (R.C.A.F). of Hamilton, Ontario, Canada.

 Click here for more crew list details

-The crew’s original navigator Pilot Officer Carl Woodworth RCAF, (who was by this time a personal friend of the P/O Carl Woodworth RCAFPaston-Williams family) had been with the crew since training but had been posted back to Canada after completing eleven op’s.
+The crew’s original navigator Pilot Officer Carl Woodworth RCAF, (who was by this time a personal friend of the Paston-Williams family) had been with the crew since training but had been posted back to Canada after completing eleven op’s.
 P/O Woodworth’s temporary replacement, Pilot Officer L.H.
 Gladman had just been screened on completion of his second tour and posted to No 8 (pathfinder) group for controller duties.
 So once again Hood found himself in the unenviable position of “new boy” as replacements were usually regarded as bad omens by established crews that had already bonded.
 To make matters worse Paston-Williams and his crew, who were already over two thirds of the way through their first tour were also waiting for a replacement aircraft.
 LM 585, HW-S (S-SUGAR) the one in which they had successfully completed the majority of their operations had recently been lost with another crew over northern France on a raid against a V1 rocket storage site.
 LM 585 was caught in heavy flak over the target and went down near Haversquerque, one parachute was seen to open, but all were reported killed, bad omens indeed!
 Hood did not have long to wait, just three days later on 05/08/44 having barely had time to get to know his new comrades he was to fly on his twenty-fifth operation, in Lancaster ND 639, a daylight raid on the Pauillac oil refinery, near Bordeaux, France.
 After a highly successful raid ND639 was diverted to land at Lindholme because of poor visibility at Waltham, to where they returned the following day.

 That same week, a new aircraft had been delivered to Waltham from the factory at Yeadon near Leeds, A Lancaster Mk III serial number LM 658, it was given the squadron identity code of HW-W. This aircraft went straight onto operations with another crew but on her maiden flight to France she had to abort due to poor visibility making the target impossible to identify.
 LM 658’s second raid was also to France, to the railway marshalling yards at Douai near Lille, which was completed successfully.